Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. 😊

 Just like when we quilt a larger quilting project, I cut the batting oversized and then adhered the fabric panel.
 Not all of my seams are perfect joins in this project, but kept going anyway.
 Remember, we are not robots.
 We are humans and no human is able to achieve perfection.

 And though we find forgiveness in our Saviour, we never find perfection.
-Only He is perfect, and yet He loves us anyway.
+Only He is perfect, and yet He loves us despite our many imperfections.
 Remember that always.

 Once the batting is adhered or the quilt sandwich is made, it’s time to decide on how you want to quilt the panel.
 Again, this is your decision to make and another way to put your personal touch on the project.